PaulKorDev/Gather-an-army/README.md

 ✔ Recount units cost after changing their order on field

-✔ Initialization button (sprites and stats)

-✔ EventBus with adjustable listener call order

 ✔ Collecting statistic on field (all power, quantity of units, how much money left) with custom Reactive properties

-In process
+## View
+✔ Create and adjsut UI on gameplay scene: prefabs, layout groups, buttons, texts etc.

+✔ Add new type of units (new sprites)

+✔ Initialization button view (sprites and stats)